pyeve/eve/docs/index.rst

     changelog

 .. note::
-   This documentation is under costant development.
+   This documentation is under constant development.
 Please refer to the links on the sidebar for more information.